-A sewing machine for free-motion quilting is a machine that has several features that allow you to move the fabric easily, allowing you to create beautiful designs and patterns in your quilt.
+A sewing machine for free-motion quilting is a machine that has several features that allow you to move the fabric quickly, allowing you to create beautiful designs and patterns in your quilt.
 A free-motion quilting foot is also usually included, which helps to keep the fabric in place as you work.
-Some machines even come with built-in templates or design guides to help get you started.
+Some machines even have built-in templates or design guides to help get you started.
 If you’re looking to add some extra flair to your quilts, a sewing machine for free-motion quilting is a great option!

 Can any sewing machine do free-motion quilting?

 Additionally, the machine must be able to move the fabric freely in all directions; otherwise, the quilting will be uneven.
-A larger throat size comes very handily.
+A larger throat size comes very handy.
 If you are unsure whether your machine can do free motion quilting, ask a sewing expert or look online for tutorials on how to do free motion quilting on your specific machine.
 With a little bit of practice, you will be able to create beautiful quilts using your sewing machine!

 What is the difference between a regular sewing machine and a quilting machine?

 A regular sewing machine is designed for basic stitching, while a quilting machine has unique features that make it better suited for quilting.
-For example, quilting machines typically have a wider throat space so that you can easily fit large pieces of fabric through the machine, and they often have more presser feet options to help with different quilting tasks.
+For example, quilting machines typically have a more expansive throat space so that you can easily fit large pieces of fabric through the machine, and they often have more presser feet options to help with different quilting tasks.

 Large throat sewing machines for quilting